vanvalenlab/kiosk-console/README.md

 - [Frontend](https://github.com/vanvalenlab/kiosk-frontend): API for creating and managing jobs, and a React-based web interface for the DeepCell Kiosk.

-  - [ImageJ Plugin](https://github.com/vanvalenlab/kiosk-imageJ-plugin): An ImageJ 1.x plugin for processing images with an existing DeepCell Kiosk cluster.
+  - [ImageJ Plugin](https://github.com/vanvalenlab/kiosk-imageJ-plugin): An ImageJ 1.x plugin for processing images with an existing cluster.

   - [Command-line Interface](https://github.com/vanvalenlab/kiosk-client): A python-based CLI for submitting and managing DeepCell Kiosk jobs.